thrashr888/pear/README.md

 # Pear

-A distributed Express.js server using 0mq.
+A distributed Express.js server using 0mq and msgpack.
 A work in progress.

 # Installation